In this guide

 If an individual has a certificate from HMRC confirming that they have a recognised overseas transfer factor under the old lifetime allowance regime, that factor can be used when calculating their available LSDBA.

-When transferring pension arrangements between different countries, the transferee should take financial advice in both countries to avoid possible unforeseen tax implications.
+When transferring pension arrangements between different countries, financial advice should be sought in both countries to avoid possible unforeseen tax implications.

 Further information can be found in HMRC's Pensions Tax Manual.